How to be Funny: 10 Tips to Improve your Sense of Humor

 If I get to stressed out about a situation I eventually just burst out into laughter and start making fun of it.
 I know, I know... it seems a little weird.
 This causes my mood to do an instant 180 and influences others around me to do the same.

 Go ahead and try it.
 Try to analyze those simple objects around you.
 You will start to find out that almost everything you see in daily life has a funny side to it.

 3. Learn Some Very Simple Jokes

 In the beginning, you don't have to be creative.
 Just go out and do some research!
 The internet is full of great resources for jokes, humor, puns, funny pictures, stand-up, etc. Try searching for stuff that you like and add funny, joke, or comedy to the end of your search.
 You will find millions of things to make your laugh.

-You can learn these jokes and try them out in your life whenever they fit. the trick is if the people in front of whom you are using the joke if they have not heard the joke then you are funny to them and if they have heard it then it is a reference to that, either way, it is going to make them laugh.
+You can learn these jokes and try them out in your life whenever they fit.
+The trick is if the people in front of whom you are using the joke... if they have not heard the joke, then you are funny to them.
+However, if they have heard it, then it is a reference to a funny joke, either way, it is going to make them laugh.

 Everybody likes to stay around people who makes them laugh because it feels good.